-Notice does not need to be provided if after an appropriate investigation or after consultation with relevant federal, state or local agencies responsible for law enforcement, the person determines that no reasonable likelihood of harm to the consumers whose personal information has been acquired (or, effective January 1, 2016, that the consumers are "unlikely to suffer harm") as a result of the breach.
+Notice does not need to be provided if after an appropriate investigation or after consultation with relevant federal, state or local agencies responsible for law enforcement, the person determines that no reasonable likelihood of harm to the consumers whose personal information has been acquired (or that the consumers are "unlikely to suffer harm") as a result of the breach.
 Such a determination must be documented in writing and the documentation must be maintained for five years.